TorchlightSoftware/particle/README.md

 ## The Particle Message Format

-Three types of messages are passed between the Particle Beam and Collector:
+Three types of messages are passed between the Particle Stream and Collector:

 * Manifest
 * Payload